Pet Care Home

 Family: Aspredinidae

-The "Banjo Catfishes" have the looks that only a mother could love (which makes them irresistable!)
-And as their name implies, they have the body shape of a banjo.
+The “Banjo Catfishes” have the looks that only a mother could love (which makes them irresistable!)

-Banjo Catfish will often seem to be dormant as they don't move around very much.
+As their name implies, these fish are shaped like a banjo.
+Banjo Catfish will often seem to be dormant as they don’t move around very much.
 They are often a burrowing fish so a finer sand is appreciated.

 Click for more info on Banjo Catfish